Surrey County Council approved its 2020/21 Budget and Medium Term Financial Strategy at a Council meeting on 4 February 2020.

-The proposals are for a balanced budget, setting out nearly £1bn in net revenue funding on vital services such as Adult Social Care, Children's Services, Highways, Waste Management, maintaining the countryside, Community Safety and cultural services like libraries.
+The council has set a balanced budget, setting out nearly £1bn in net revenue funding on vital services such as Adult Social Care, Children's Services, Highways, Waste Management, maintaining the countryside, Community Safety and cultural services like libraries.

 - Adult Social Care - Support for older people and adults with physical disabilities, mental health support needs and learning disabilities: £372.1 million